 CC BY 3.0 Frank Zheng

 There’s only so much you can do with a single printed circuit board (PCB).
 We’ve seen advances in miniaturization and the steady rise in the number of transistors you can squeeze on a single chip.
-Even so, factors such as EMI concerns, thermal limits, and the overall rise in circuit complexity have turned multi-board PCB design into an industry necessity.
+Electrical system design is looking more complex than ever, though, and doesn’t seem to be getting any easier.
+Factors such as EMI concerns, thermal limits, and the overall rise in circuit complexity have turned multi-board PCB design into an industry necessity.

 A multi-board PCB system is any design that requires more than one PCB working together.
-From partitioning, to intra-board connectivity, to 3D design considerations, and tips for EMI (electromagnetic interference) reduction, let’s dive into common component placement strategies for multi-board PCB systems.
+From partitioning, to intra-board connectivity, to 3D design considerations, and tips for EMI (electromagnetic interference) reduction, let’s dive into common component placement strategies in electrical systems.

 PCB partitioning (not to be confused with the digital partitioning of a hard drive for memory purposes) is about physically grouping components based on functionality.
 Each functional subsystem can be viewed as a set of components and their supporting circuitry.

 For example, your typical motherboard can be further subdivided into a number of functional units such as your processor clock logic, bus controller, bus interface, memory, video/audio processing modules, and peripherals (in/out).

 In the context of multi-board PCB design, partitioning may be followed by refactoring components onto different boards.
 There are many reasons one might do this, including:

 EMC (electromagnetic compatibility): Mitigate EMI concerns through best practices such as separating analog and digital circuits (we’ll dive into more of these EMI reduction techniques later in this article).